olive.oil.soap.molecule (1K)

 Figure 3

 The second way that soap molecules work to help make things clean is that they can mix both with water and with oils and fats.
-This important because some compounds we wish to wash away from dirty hands or clothing is only fat soluble and are well known for being insoluble in water.
-Fats and oils are collectively known as lipids.
-Their structure is non-polar and being very large there are strong forces holding molecules of lipids together.
-These forces keep them from separating as they would have to do to mix with water.
-Soaps can dissolve in lipids.
-The long carbon chain is what makes a soap molecule capable of dissolving in lipids since both kinds of molecule have this structure in common.
+Some compounds we wish to wash away from dirty hands or clothing are only fat soluble and do not dissolve in water.
+Natural fats and oils are collectively known as lipids.
+Lipids are non-polar molecules and cannot bind to water by dipole forces.
+Still, given that they are very large molecules, there are strong dispersion forces holding molecules of lipids together.
+These forces keep them from separating from each other, which they would have to do to mix with water.
+Since they do not separate and since they do not bind well to water molecules, which are small and polar, they do not dissolve in water.
+On the other hand, soaps can dissolve in lipids, and vice versa.
+The long carbon chain is what makes a soap molecule capable of forming solutions with lipids since both kinds of molecule have this structure in common.
 Soaps are, after all, made from lipids to begin with.
-In this lab you will make soap using vegetable oils.
-Soaps can also dissolve in water due to the fact that soap molecules have an ionic group at one end.
+The true power of soap molecules comes from the fact that they can also dissolve in water.
+This is due to the fact that soap molecules have an ionic charge at one end.
 Water is a great solvent for ions as water molecules bind more tightly to ions than they do to one another.

 The reason this dual solubility helps soap to clean things is that soap molecules form micelles.
 These are structures in which many soap molecules cling together with their carbon-chain tails inside and their ionic heads outside.
 In fig. 4 a micelle is shown in cross-section: these are actually spherical structures.
 A few water molecules have been included to represent the surrounding liquid.
+In addition to micelles, soap molecules can form films which are much like the lipid bilayer that makes up the membrane of a living cell.
 When soapy water comes into contact with greasy material the molecules of the greasy material become trapped inside of micelles and films.
-In addition to micelles, soap molecules can form films which are much like the lipid bilayer that makes up the membrane of a living cell.
 In the case of a film the molecules line up next to one another to make extended structures with their tails together and their heads toward the water.
 This is why soap can make long-lasting bubbles.
 In fig. 5 a micelle is illustrated which has two triglyceride molecules in its center.
-This is how soap dissolves lipids.
+This illustrates how soap dissolves lipids.
 When rinsed with water the micelle and its cargo of lipids is washed away.

 Micelle (274K)